dpak11/blockchain/README.md

 	![User Register API example](git_images/register.jpg)

 	User input should contain email address and password.
-In response, you should receive an unique `user ID` along with a token
+In response, you will receive an unique `user ID` along with a token

 - API for User LogIn: